MaxBauV/AudioTimeShiftDetector/README.md

 This script supports `.wav` files with a wide range of sample rates and bit depths:

-Tested sample rates and bit depths:
+Tested sample rates and bit depths
 - Sample Rates:
     - 8000, 11025, 16000, 22050, 32000, 44100, 48000, 88200, 96000, 176400, 192000
 - Bit Depths: